jhipster/jhipster-devbox/README.md

 ### Quick installation

-Pre-built distributions of this "development box" are available on [Atlas](https://atlas.hashicorp.com/jhipster).
+Pre-built distributions of this "development box" are available on [Vagrant Cloud](https://app.vagrantup.com/jhipster/boxes/jhipster-devbox).

 To install the latest distribution, please run: